beyarkay/masters-thesis/src/07_appendix.md

 \begin{figure}[!ht]
     \centering
     \makebox[\textwidth][c]{\includegraphics{src/imgs/graphs/05_pred_plot_7400_to_8500_lazy}}
-    \caption[short caption todo]{Time series plot of the sensor values and model predictions while gesturing the word "lazy ".
+    \caption[Best model predictions and probabilities for "lazy"]{Time series plot of the sensor values and model predictions while gesturing the word "lazy ".
 Spaces are shown with quotes.
 Top: each box shows the predicted keystroke and it's probability.
 Boxes are green if the probability is above 50\% and the prediction is correct and it is at